AnthonyECL/omniblue_2/README.md

 The high level control algo contains the `controller` node, which is a Publisher/subscriber node :

-- The controller node subscribes to `odom` or `mocap_rigid_bodies`... to get the poses of the base.
+- The controller node subscribes to `odom` or `mocap_rigid_bodies` to get the poses of the base.
 The node contains a `pid_controller` that compare the actual robot trajectory to the reference trajectory, and publish the new command to the `base_mobile` via the topic `cmd_vel_control`.

 ## Base architecture